EX.UA: History

-Service was founded in the summer of 2009, after the closure by the Ministry of Interior of similar resources infostore.org.
+The service was founded in the summer of 2009, after the closure of infostore.org, a similar hosting service, by the Ukrainian Ministry of Internal Affairs.

 In November 2010, the RIAA added ex.ua to the list of 25 sites that contribute to the spread of illegal music.
-The association claimed that the site was not a single video or song, the legality of which is confirmed by the spread of the copyright owner.
-After these events, the representative ex.ua Piskovyi Yuri said that the service can make free of charge, to deduct a percentage content creators and avoid accusations of copyright infringement.

 December 16, 2010 the site was temporarily unavailable due to technical reasons.
 Some electronic media reported that the service was closed for the distribution of unlicensed products.
 A day later the site worked again, but only became available for Ukrainian users.

-2012 Raid
+2012 raid

 On January 31, 2012, the office of Ex.ua was raided and 200 servers containing 6 petabytes of data were confiscated and 16 employees questioned.
 The blocking of ex.ua domain name by the Imena.ua registrar led to multiple DDoS attacks on Ukrainian government websites.
 Outraged general users also took part in the attacks, mainly using LOIC.
 The calls to join the attacks were spread through various forums.
 On February 3, 2012, Ex.ua was returned as the domain could not be seized for the alleged copyright infringements, and began restoring service.

 2016 closure of ex.ua

 On November 16, 2016, the site owners posted a message announcing to close the file sharing site due to accusations of copyright infringement.

-The email service mail.ex.ua remains online.
+The mail subdomain (mail.ex.ua) was kept active for existing users to manage their mailboxes during the transition period, though the broader ecosystem eventually ceased all active operations.